Thrombocytopenia in the Newborn

 - Bleeding in other body systems

-The symptoms of thrombocytopenia can look like other health conditions.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+The symptoms of thrombocytopenia can seem like other health conditions.
+Make sure your child sees their healthcare provider for a diagnosis.

 How is thrombocytopenia diagnosed?

-Your baby's healthcare provider will check your baby’s health history.
-He or she will do a physical exam.
-Blood tests can show lower platelet counts.
+The healthcare provider will check your baby’s health history.
+They will do a physical exam.
+Blood tests will show lower platelet counts.

 How is thrombocytopenia in the newborn treated?

-Treatment usually depends on the cause of the thrombocytopenia.
-Most cases of thrombocytopenia are not serious enough to need treatment.
-But your child may need a platelet blood transfusion.
+Treatment often depends on the cause of the thrombocytopenia.
+Most cases aren't serious enough to need treatment.
+But your child may need a platelet transfusion.

-What are the possible complications of thrombocytopenia in the newborn?
+What are possible complications of thrombocytopenia in the newborn?